afrashamim/E-Commerce-Skincare-Website/README.md

 ---

-## Contact Us 📞
-This demo site does not offer customer support, as it’s simply a showcase.
-However, if you’d like to learn more about **Skinzy** or are interested in future product availability, feel free to reach out when the website becomes functional!

----

 ## Happy Demo Browsing! 🎉
 Thanks for checking out **Skinzy**!
 While the website is not currently live, we hope you enjoy the demo and look forward to seeing you on the real site when it launches! 🌟